For-Hives/ForTooling/src/stores/readme.ai.md

 ## Best Practices

 - Keep stores focused on specific domains
-- Use TypeScript interfaces for store state and actions
+- Use TypeScript interfaces for store state and actions, avoid duplicate with types already defined in other layers ( models / types )
 - Follow the established patterns for store creation
 - Separate actions from state in the store definition